Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting Homomorphisms in Kőnig Graphs

 By \cref{fac:f_col_tensor}, we have that the tensor product $G \times A$ is bipartite for every graph $A$ as the graph $G$ is bipartite.
-Therefore, the graph $L(G \times A)$ is a König graph for every (not necessarily bipartite) graph $A$.
-Hence, we can query the oracle for the problem $\#\homsprob{\mathcal{H}}{\symking}$ to compute for every graph $A$ whose size only depends on $|V(F)|$ the following values:
+Therefore, the graph $L(G \times A)$ is a Kőnig graph for every (not necessarily bipartite) graph $A$.
+Hence, we can query the oracle for the problem $\#\homsprob{\mathcal{H}}{\symking}$ to compute for every graph $A$ whose size depends only on $|V(F)|$ the following values:

 Now, (the proof of) \cref{lem:f_col_monotonicity} shows that the induced system of linear equations is solvable for the proper choices of $A$.
-In particular, the size of those choices only depends on $|V(H)|$, which itself only depends on~$|V(F)|$.
-As the graph $F$ is a constituent of the quantum graph $Q[H]$, and thus the corresponding coefficient $\lambda_F$ is non-zero, we can compute and output the number $\#\homs{F}{G}$ in time only depending on $|V(H)|$, which itself only depends on~$|V(F)|$.
+In particular, the size of those choices depends only on $|V(H)|$, which itself depends only on~$|V(F)|$.
+As the graph $F$ is a constituent of the quantum graph $Q[H]$, and thus the corresponding coefficient $\lambda_F$ is non-zero, we can compute and output the number $\#\homs{F}{G}$ in time depending only on $|V(H)|$, which itself depends only on~$|V(F)|$.
 This completes the second reduction, and hence the proof. \end{proof}